Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Also known as the Headquarters of Therisos, this museum is located in an old building that was the headquarters of Therisos’ Armed Movement.

-It was here that Venizelos, together with Konstantinos Manos and Konstantinos Foumis, proclaimed the Union of Crete with Greece (which was not recognized and would have to wait to come into effect until 1913).
+Together with Konstantinos Manos and Konstantinos Foumis, Venizelos proclaimed the Union of Crete with Greece (which was not recognized and would not come into effect until 1913) in this place.

 What to Eat in Therisos

-There are about 10 incredible taverns in Therisos, all of them serving authentic Cretan food.
-Over here, dishes are deeply rooted in the White Mountain traditions.
+There are over ten incredible taverns in Therisos, all serving authentic Cretan food.
+The dishes are deeply rooted in White Mountain traditions.

 Antikristo